lukaskoeller/freedev/README.md

 ## Design
 The screendesigns are hosted in Figma (see [Figma Designs](https://www.figma.com/file/6XVMGp0k7nCGlJ85Nrip5f/freedev?node-id=0%3A1))

+## Development Workflow
+When running `npx` in a workspace, make sure running its command does not install any missing modules.
+Since must happen only from root using the `-w <name-of-packge | name-of-app>` flag.
+If you run `npx`, run it with `--no-install` so npx try to omit any install of missing modules.

 ## What's inside?

 This turborepo uses [NPM](https://www.npmjs.com/) as a package manager.
 It includes the following packages/apps: